Aarav90-cpu/ARKeasyTools/README.md

 ### Installation

-Create a new project and move the two folders under the com directory which were downloaded form this repository under the com directory of your project:
+Create a new project and move the two folders under the com directory which were downloaded form this repository under the com directory of your project.
+Also exchange the res folder in your project with the res folder provided:

 ```